-When Michael started at IAC, the go-to custom solution was the microsite, but Michael always felt there was something wrong with that model.
-You build a microsite for the advertiser, but no one knows the site exists.
+When I started at IAC, the go-to custom solution was the microsite, but something was wrong with that model.
+You build a microsite for an advertiser, but no one knows the site exists.
 You try to drive user-traffic to the site with banners, but always end up having to use free media inventory to optimize traffic.

 Bacardi Mojito Banner Gadget

 This OMMA award-winning banner gadget delivered a dynamic, fully integrated, cross-site experience to users from within an ad unit.
-When users engaged with content in one of the Evite (host a mojito party) or Citysearch (find the best mojito in your area) tabs, they were sent to those sites, where the landing page was roadblocked with Bacardi Mojito branding.
+When users engaged with content in one of the Evite (host a mojito party) or Citysearch (find the best mojito in your area) tabs, they were sent to those sites, where the landing page was road-blocked with Bacardi Mojito branding.
 On Evite, users could create Bacardi branded invitations to invite friends to their party, further spreading the word about the original Bacardi Mojito.

 Visa Go!
 Date Location Banner Gadget